Post Award Fiscal Management

 Redistributions are used to adjust all payroll charges, including salary and benefits, made in previous periods.

-If you are involved with these redistributions for your College, review the information on this C&G web page by clicking the screen image below.
+If you are involved with these redistributions for your College, review the information on the C&G Systems page.